Martin B-26 Marauder: Accidents

 The B-26's relatively small wing area and resulting high wing loading required a high landing speed of 120 to 135 mph indicated airspeed depending on load.
-At least two of the earliest B-26s suffered hard landings and damage to the main landing gear, engine mounts, propellers and fuselage.
+At least two of the earliest B-26s suffered hard landings and damage to the main landing gear, engine mounts, propellers, and fuselage.
 The type was grounded briefly in April 1941 to investigate the landing difficulties.
 Two causes were found: insufficient landing speed (producing a stall) and improper weight distribution.
 The latter was due to the lack of a dorsal turret; the Martin power turret was not yet ready.

-Some of the very earliest B-26s suffered collapses of the nose landing gear.
-It is said that they were caused by improper weight distribution, but that is not likely to have been the only reason.
+Some of the very earliest B-26s suffered collapses of the nose landing gear, said to be caused by improper weight distribution, but that is not likely to have been the only reason.
 The incidents occurred during low-speed taxiing, takeoffs and landings, and occasionally the strut unlocked.
-Later the Martin electric dorsal turret was retrofitted to some of the first B-26s.
+Later, the Martin electric dorsal turret was retrofitted to some of the first B-26s.
 Martin also began testing a taller vertical stabilizer and revised tail gunner's position in 1941.

-The Pratt & Whitney R-2800-5 engines were reliable, but the Curtiss electric pitch change mechanism in the propellers required impeccable maintenance, not always attainable in the field.
-Human error and some failures of the mechanism occasionally placed the propeller blades in flat pitch resulting in an overspeeding propeller, sometimes known as a "runaway prop".
+The Pratt & Whitney R-2800-5 engines were reliable, but the Curtiss electric pitch-change mechanism in the propellers required impeccable maintenance, not always attainable in the field.
+Human error and some failures of the mechanism occasionally placed the propeller blades in flat pitch, resulting in an overspeeding propeller, sometimes known as a "runaway prop".
 Due to its sound and the possibility that the propeller blades could disintegrate, this situation was particularly frightening for aircrews.
 More challenging was a loss of power in one engine during takeoff.
 These and other malfunctions, as well as human error, claimed a number of aircraft and the commanding officer of the 22nd Bombardment Group, Colonel Mark Lewis.

-The Martin B-26 suffered only two fatal accidents during its first year of flight, from November 1940 to November 1941: a crash shortly after takeoff near Martin's Middle River plant in Maryland (cause unknown, but engine malfunction strongly suggested) and the loss of a 38th Bombardment Group B-26 when its vertical stabilizer and rudder separated from the aircraft at altitude (cause unknown, but the accident report discussed the possibility that a canopy hatch broke off and struck the vertical stabilizer).
+The Martin B-26 suffered only two fatal accidents during its first year of flight, from November 1940 to November 1941—a crash shortly after takeoff near Martin's Middle River plant in Maryland (cause unknown, but engine malfunction strongly suggested) and the loss of a 38th Bombardment Group B-26 when its vertical stabilizer and rudder separated from the aircraft at altitude (cause unknown, but the accident report discussed the possibility that a canopy hatch broke off and struck the vertical stabilizer).

 As pilots were trained quickly for the war, relatively inexperienced pilots entered the cockpit and the accident rate increased.
-This occurred at the same time as more experienced B-26 pilots of the 22nd, 38th and 42nd Bombardment Groups were proving the merits of the bomber.
+This occurred at the same time as more experienced B-26 pilots of the 22nd, 38th, and 42nd Bombardment Groups were proving the merits of the bomber.

 For a time in 1942, pilots in training believed that the B-26 could not be flown on one engine.
-This was disproved by several experienced pilots, including Colonel Jimmy Doolittle, who flew demonstration flights at MacDill Army Air Field, which featured take offs and landings with only one engine.
-Also, seventeen Women Airforce Service Pilots were trained to demonstrate the B-26, in an attempt to "shame" male pilots into the air.
+This was disproved by several experienced pilots, including Colonel Jimmy Doolittle, who flew demonstration flights at MacDill Army Air Field, which featured takeoffs and landings with only one engine.
+Also, 17 Women Airforce Service Pilots were trained to demonstrate the B-26, in an attempt to "shame" male pilots into the air.